Skip to content

 • More lean mass generally makes it easier to maintain your results.

-That is one reason higher-protein targets are often recommended during “cuts (aka fat loss phases)” especially when you lift weights (Jäger et al., 2017).
+That is one reason higher-protein targets are often recommended during "cuts" (aka fat loss phases), especially when you lift weights (Jäger et al., 2017).

-Because protein helps preserve lean muscle during fat loss, tracking changes in body compositio, not just scale weight, becomes important.
+Because protein helps preserve lean muscle during fat loss, tracking changes in body composition, not just scale weight, becomes important.
 Devices that estimate body fat and lean mass can help show whether you're losing fat or muscle over time.
 If you're curious how accurate these tools are, see our detailed review of the Hume Body Pod body composition scale and how it compares to DEXA scans.

-3) Protein Has a Higher Thermic Effect Than Carbs And Fat
+3) Protein Has a Higher Thermic Effect Than Carbs and Fat

 Digesting and metabolizing protein costs more energy than digesting carbs or fat.
 This is not magic, and it does not replace a calorie deficit, but it is one more reason higher protein can be helpful inside a fat loss plan.

-Practical fat loss target (default): for most women, 1.2–1.6 g/kg (0.54–0.73 g/lb) is a powerful range that balances results with real-world sustainability (DGA 2025–2030; Leidy, 2015).
+Practical fat loss target (default): for most women, 1.2 to 1.6 g/kg (0.54 to 0.73 g/lb) is a powerful range that balances results with real-world sustainability (DGA 2025–2030; Leidy, 2015).

-If you are very lean already, dieting hard, struggling with a weight loss plateau or training intensely, you may do better closer to the higher end of the evidence-based ranges discussed in sports nutrition position stands (Jäger et al., 2017).
+If you are very lean already, dieting hard, struggling with a weight loss plateau, or training intensely, you may do better closer to the higher end of the evidence-based ranges discussed in sports nutrition position stands (Jäger et al., 2017).

-Recovery is another under appreciated tool for fat loss!
+Recovery is another underappreciated tool for fat loss!
 Be sure to read our recovery tracking for women review where we tested the best smart watches, rings and bands.

 If fat loss is your main goal, protein is still your best friend.
 But if you also want muscle, protein becomes non-negotiable.
+One of the most common questions I hear is "how much protein do women need to build muscle?" and the answer is supported by a strong body of research.

 Resistance training provides the stimulus.
 Protein provides the building blocks.
 Together, they increase muscle protein synthesis (MPS), which supports muscle repair and growth.